 Plants are an important basis for human life: they are an inherent part of our diet, they serve as feed and we use them for the production of energy, as raw material or also as valuable ingredients in medical products.
 But arable land, water and nutrients become scarce, while the climate is changing and the world’s population is further increasing.
-To ensure a sustainable supply with plant-based raw materials also for next generations, innovative strategies are needed to increase yield and quality of crops and at the same time preserving available resources and maintain nature and the environment.
+To ensure a sustainable supply with plant-based raw materials also for next generations, innovative strategies are needed to increase yield and quality of crops that have at the same time minimal impact on resources and environment.

 Moreover, CEPLAS has established a competence field on „Food Security“ where topic-related aspects and questions will be approached in an interdisciplinary manner.